Sage-Bionetworks-Workflows/cwl-tool-synapseclient/README.md

-### Synapse-specific workflow tools
+# Synapse command line CWL tools

-This repository holds CWL tools for retrieving and storing files in Synapse.
+This repository holds CWL tools for using the Synapse command line client.

-#### Available tools
+## Available tools
 * [synapse-get-tool](synapse-get-tool.cwl): get This tool downloads a file from Synapse